Strong convergence of an adaptive time-stepping Milstein method for SDEs with monotone coefficients: Mathematical preliminaries

-\end{lemma} Next we define the Milstein numerical method that will be the basis of the adaptive method presented in this article. \begin{definition}[{Explicit Milstein method,~\cite[Section 10.3]{kloeden1991numerical}}] For a fixed mesh $\{t_n\}_{n\in \mathbb{N}}$ on the interval $[0,T]$, the Milstein discretisation of \eqref{eq:true} is given in integral form as
+Next we present the fixed-step Milstein method (see \cite[Sec.
+10.3]{kloeden1991numerical}) that is the basis of the adaptive method presented in this article. \begin{definition}[Milstein method] For $n\in\mathbb{N}$, $s\in[t_n, t_{n+1}]$ and given $Y(t_n)$, the fixed-step Milstein scheme for \eqref{eq:true}, interpolated over the interval $[t_n,t_{n+1}]$, is given by